nathankurt/k8s-cert/notes/core-concepts.md

 * This is accomplished by deploying a POD networking solution to the cluster.
   * POD Network - an internal virtual network that spans across all the nodes in the cluster through which all the pods connect to.
   * Many solution available to deploying such a network
-* Example: In this case, I have a web application deployed on the first node and a database aplication deployed on the second.
+* Example: In this case, I have a web application deployed on the first node and a database application deployed on the second.
   * Web app can reach the database by using the IP of the db pod.
-  * No guaruntee that the ip of the database pod will always remain the same.
+  * No guarantee that the ip of the database pod will always remain the same.
   * Better way for web app to access the db is using a service. so we create a service to expose the db application across the cluster.
   * The service cannot join the pod network because the service is not an actual thing.
     * Not a container like pod so it doesn't have any interfaces or an actively listening process. virtual component that only lives in the kubernetes memory.